Marina Endicott: Writing career

 Her 2019 novel, The Difference, Knopf Canada, won the Robert Kroetsch City of Edmonton Book Prize and the Dartmouth Fiction Award, and was one of the Globe & Mail's Best Books of 2019.
 It was published by W.W.
 Norton in the US as The Voyage of the Morning Light in June 2020.

+In 2023 Endicott's novel The Observer, Knopf Canada, won the Saskatoon City Book Prize and the Saskatchewan Book of the Year award.
+Although fiction, it pulls deeply from Endicott's own experiences in Mayerthorpe, Alberta, her husband's first posting with the RCMP; it was written many years after her poems on the same subject.